UPDATE: Final Lassen OSV Plan Published June 2022.

 The Lassen National Forest, which straddles California’s northern Sierra and southern Cascades and surrounds Lassen Volcanic National Park, was the first forest in the country to write a comprehensive winter travel plan under the 2015 Over-Snow Vehicle (OSV) Rule.
-The forest published its Record of Decision (ROD) and Final Environmental Impact Statement (Vol. 1 & Vol. 2) for its winter travel plan on March 29, 2018.
+The forest published its Record of Decision (ROD) and Final Environmental Impact Statement for its winter travel plan on June 27, 2022.
+Click here to go to the Forest Service project page and access all the ROD, FEIS, and all other project documents.

-The plan designates 380 miles of National Forest System snow trails within the Lassen National Forest for public OSV use when snow depth reaches 12 inches for cross-country travel and 6 inches for trails underlain by forest system roads.
-762,920 acres (or 66 percent) of the forest remain designated open for cross-country OSV use.
+The new OSV plan designates 349 miles of National Forest System snow trails within the Lassen National Forest for public OSV use when snow depth reaches 12 inches for cross-country travel and 6 inches for trails underlain by forest system roads.
+747,192 acres (or 65 percent) of the forest are designated open for cross-country OSV use.

 In February 2016, the Forest Service published an initial draft Environmental Impact Statement (EIS) for the Lassen winter travel plan.
 They analyzed four Alternatives, or potential plans: Alternative 1 (the status quo), Alternative 2 (the Proposed Action), Alternative 3 (based off of the “Skiers Alternative” submitted by WWA and Snowlands Network), and Alternative 4 (the “motorized emphasis” alternative).
 At that time we told the Forest Service that Alternative 3, with modifications to account for impacts to wildlife, wilderness lands, and natural resources, should be the preferred alternative moving forward.
 We submitted our recommendations for improving the EIS in our comments to the Forest Service in March, 2016.